-Since these points might not otherwise be obvious, let me just take a few moments to list the ways in which we here at Practopians are doing all we can to buck these current trends.
+Since these points might not otherwise be obvious, let me just take a few moments to list the ways in which I'm doing all I can to buck these trends at Practopian.org.

-In general, here at Practopian.org, we’re trying to present our content with all the benefits of a traditional book, while adding some valuable advantages available with the Web: low-cost publishing, easy updates, and a tiered organization to the materials, starting shallow, and then proceeding gradually to deeper treatments of important topics.
+In general, here at Practopian.org, I'm trying to present meaningful, educational content with all the benefits of a traditional book, while adding some valuable advantages available with the Web: low-cost publishing, easy updates, and a tiered organization to the materials, starting shallow, and then proceeding gradually to deeper treatments of important topics.

-Not wanting to encourage simple gnashing of teeth, or to merely plug our own work here at Practopians, let me conclude by suggesting a few concrete things you can do to help buck these same trends.
+Not wanting to encourage simple gnashing of teeth, or to merely plug my own work here at The Practical Utopian, let me conclude by suggesting a few concrete things you can do to help buck these same trends.

 If you think you can't afford to provide financial support to these sorts of organizations, then remember the words of Desiderius Erasmus, who wrote to a friend in 1500, saying: